-The College of Business and Communication offers the Master of Science in Business Communication.
+The School of Business offers the Master of Science in Business Communication.
 This interdisciplinary master's program is designed to promote the communication competencies needed in the business arena.
 Students with interests in management, healthcare, advertising, public relations, sales, and human resources are among those who should benefit from completion of this degree program.

-This program is taught on evenings and Saturdays using an accelerated format.
-All graduate courses in the program curriculum require students to attend six four-hour class meetings per course.
+This program is taught in the evenings and online using an accelerated format.
+All face-to-face graduate courses in the program curriculum require students to attend six four-hour class meetings per course.

 For the general admission requirements and other pertinent information, please consult the Graduate Application and Admission section in this catalog.
-In all cases, the application process requires the student to complete and submit a graduate application, two letters of reference, and a two-page personal essay.
+In all cases, the application process requires the student to complete and submit a graduate application, two letters of reference, a two-page personal essay, and a current resume.

 Students may be admitted into the MSBC program for any session, but completed applications must be received three weeks prior to the session start date.